beego/beedoc/ru-RU/quickstart/view.md

 			<div class="container">
 			<div class="row">
 			  <div class="hero-text">
-			    <h1>Welcome to Beego!</h1>
+			    <h1>Welcome to BeeGo!</h1>
 			    <p class="description">
-			    	Beego is a simple & powerful Go web framework which is inspired by tornado and sinatra.
+			    	BeeGo is a simple & powerful Go web framework which is inspired by tornado and sinatra.
 			    <br />
 			    	Official website: <a href="http://{{.Website}}">{{.Website}}</a>
 			    <br />